An introductory review of the resource theory approach to thermodynamics: Concluding remarks

-{\bf Acknowledgments.} I am particularly indebted to David Jennings, Kamil Korzekwa, Antony Milne and Terry Rudolph for many discussions on these topics during my PhD.
-Many thanks to Chung-Yun Hsieh, Markus M\"uller, Marti' Perarnau-Llobet, Ivan Supic and Raam Uzdin for useful discussions and helpful comments on an earlier draft.
-I acknowledge financial support from the the European Union's Marie Sklodowska-Curie individual Fellowships (H2020-MSCA-IF-2017, GA794842), Spanish MINECO (Severo Ochoa SEV-2015-0522 and project QIBEQI FIS2016-80773-P), Fundacio Cellex and Generalitat de Catalunya (CERCA Programme and SGR 875).
+{\bf Acknowledgments.} I am particularly indebted to Kamil Korzekwa, Antony Milne, Terry Rudolph for many discussions on these topics during my PhD, and in particular David Jennings and Raam Uzdin for their extensive comments.
+Many thanks to Antonio Acin, Alessio Belenchia, Dario Egloff, Chung-Yun Hsieh, Mohammad Mehboudi, Markus M\"uller, Marti' Perarnau-Llobet, Valerio Scarani, Ivan \u{S}upi\'c for useful discussions and helpful comments on an earlier draft, and Iman Marvian for the argument in Remark~4.
+I acknowledge financial support from the the European Union's Marie Sk\l odowska-Curie individual Fellowships (H2020-MSCA-IF-2017, GA794842), Spanish MINECO (Severo Ochoa SEV-2015-0522 and project QIBEQI FIS2016-80773-P), Fundacio Cellex and Generalitat de Catalunya (CERCA Programme and SGR 1381).